Tag content for XML

 You cannot tag a group of objects.
 To tag an item that’s part of a group, use the Direct Selection tool to select the item.

 When you tag text within a tagged element (such as a paragraph within a story), it appears as a child of the existing element in the Structure pane.

-You can tag text or images on a master page, but only one instance of the corresponding element appears in the Structure pane regardless of how many times the item appears on document pages.
-However, if you manually override a master item and then tag it on a document page, the item will appear as a separate element in the Structure pane.
+You can tag text or images on a parent page, but only one instance of the corresponding element appears in the Structure pane regardless of how many times the item appears on document pages.
+However, if you manually override a parent item and then tag it on a document page, the item will appear as a separate element in the Structure pane.

 You can’t tag a footnote.